MartinBies/MartinBies.github.io/_pages/research.md

 * [TopcomInterface](/TopcomInterface.pdf)
 * [TriangulationsAndBlowupsOfToricVarieties](/TriangulationsAndBlowupsOfToricVarieties.pdf)

-The following image summarises the dependencies of the packages among each other.
+Soon, here will be an image which shows the dependency of these packages among each other...